jeffe107/BIgMAG/README.md

 | sample2       | path/to/sample2  |
 | ...           | ...              |

-Please check in the Usage section to see how to input or another.
+Please check in the Usage section to see how to input one or another.
 > [!WARNING]
 > Please make sure that all of the bins in the same folder have the same extension.
 Bins belonging to different samples can have different extensions.